 The OSCARS IDC has a built-in system for authenticating and authorizing requests.
-User information is kept in the MySQL aaa database and web service requests are authenticated using X.509 certificates.
-Creating user accounts requires issuing certificates and setting-up user accounts via the WBUI.
+User information is kept in the MySQL aaa database.
+The WBUI associates a username and password with accounts kept in this database.
+In contrast, web service requests are authenticated using X.509 certificates that are associated with the accounts in the database.
+Creating user accounts can be done via the WBUI as described in section 4.1.
+When you are ready to begin accepting requests from other IDCs or applications using the web service API read section 4.2 on what is required to accept X.509 certificates.